-I have a Google Pixel phone, so I have the Android version of the app, which I gather is different than the iOS vsn, as my kids said their friend with an iPhone had what I call “the pirate islands world” months ago.
-It just came to my app during an update a week ago.
-And unfortunately, in the process Voodoo Games screwed up what I’m now calling “cityscape;” the original (and formerly only) world.
-It’s now all jittery and lags to the point of un-playability.
-Now when that world comes up, I immediately close the app and restart it until it goes to the pirate islands world again (since it’s random and you can’t choose which one to play).
+Voodoo Games released an update and screwed up what I’m now calling “Cityscape,” the original (and formerly; only) world stage to run around as a black hole and eat up everything.
+It’s all jittery and lags to the point of un-playability.
+Now, when that world comes up, I immediately close the app and restart it until it goes to the pirate islands world again (since it’s random and you can’t choose which one to play).

 The Most Satisfying Game Ever

 There’s something about this game that I’m addicted to–apparently I like “Process-Oriented Completionist” games (POCs).
 I just made that genre up…I think.
 But I’ve heard gamers on podcasts rattle off crazy game type descriptions, so maybe it’s a real thing.